A new patent envisions Amazon delivery drones that respond to human gestures and voice commands.

-Amazon’s latest drone patent turns UAVs from passive delivery vehicles into objects that will now be able to talk to you from the sky.
-On August 29, the US Patent & Trademark Office approved Amazon’s February 2015 filing for “Speech Interaction For Unmanned Aerial Vehicles.”
+Amazon’s latest drone patent turns UAVs from passive delivery vehicles into sophisticated robots that will respond to human gestures and voice commands.
+On March 20, 2018 the US Patent & Trademark Office approved Amazon’s July 2016 filing for “Human Interaction with Unmanned Aerial Vehicles.”

 As Amazon pushes its logistics capabilities ever further, drones have become central to its long-term vision.
-Recent patents show how the company is thinking about housing and transporting UAVs for deliveries – storing them in beehive-shaped warehouses, blimps, underwater facilities, and the “death star.”
+Recent patents show how the company is thinking about charging electric vehicles with drones and housing UAVs for deliveries – storing them in trains, beehive-shaped warehouses, blimps, and underwater facilities.

-While the patent for a talking drone makes no mention of product recommendations or sales data, it describes how a drone could interact by speech with a package recipient.
+While the patent makes no mention of product recommendations or sales data, it describes how a drone could interact by speech with pedestrians and package recipients.
 It also describes how a drone “may have one or more wireless network interfaces” for “communicating with a control center and/or with other UAVs.”

-In its primary use case, however, the talking drone isn’t Alexa-connected, or sales-oriented.
+In its primary use case, however, an aware, responsive drone isn’t Alexa-enabled, or sales-oriented.
 Mainly, it’s a warning call.

-The patent, which focuses entirely on package delivery, positions the talking drone invention mainly as a means for ensuring customers’ safety.
-It specifies that the drones will be able to “detect nearby people, animals, or other interactive objects” and produce speech “to warn or instruct” them.
+These patents, which focus entirely on package delivery, position these interactive drones inventions mainly as a means of ensuring customer safety.
+It specifies that the drones will be able to “detect nearby people, animals, or other interactive objects,” “respond to human gestures,” and produce speech “to warn or instruct” them.

 The logic behind a drone’s interaction with an Amazon customer is fairly straightforward (per figure below).
-Essentially, it enables customers to communicate with a drone in the same manner as they would with a human package carrier.
+Essentially, it enables customers to communicate with a drone in a similar manner as they would with a human package carrier.

 The drones carry microphones, loudspeakers, and displays.
-Natural language processing and speed recognition software allow the drone to understand customers, even relatively vague instructions like “Take the delivery to the back door,” as outlined in the “Speech Interaction For Unmanned Aerial Vehicles” patent.
+Natural language processing and speed recognition software allow the drones to understand customers, even relatively vague instructions like “Take the delivery to the back door,” as outlined in the “Speech Interaction For Unmanned Aerial Vehicles” patent.

-Ultimately, the addition of speech to Amazon’s drone-delivery efforts may start small, but it could spell a significant opportunity for the internet giant to communicate from the sky – especially if it wants to entrench Alexa (or any product-recommendation efforts) further into our day-to-day lives.
+Ultimately, the addition of gesture recognition, voice command input, and audio feedback could spell a significant opportunity for Amazon – especially if it wants to entrench Alexa (or any product-recommendation efforts) further into our day-to-day lives.